jkulozik/UltimateTracker_Cpp/README.md

 # UltimateTracker_CPP

-This project is designed to read orientation and position data from the VIVE Ultimate Tracker on Windows.
+This project is designed to read orientation and position data from the VIVE Ultimate Tracker on Windows using C++.

 ## Pre-requirements